 Processing for the CRBA and the passport normally takes seven to ten workdays.

 FEES: There is a US$100 fee for the Consular Report of Birth Abroad and a US$105 fee for the passport application for a total of US$205.
-It can be paid in Singapore currency.
-Travelers' checks and credit cards (Visa, American Express, Diner's Club and Discover) are accepted.
+It can be paid in Singapore currency or with a credit card (Visa, American Express, Diner's Club and Discover) are accepted.
 However, U.S. currency, personal checks and Singapore NET cards are NOT accepted.

 Obtaining a replacement or additional copies of a Consular Report of Birth Abroad

 The Embassy does not retain completed CRBA files.
 Rather, these are forwarded to the Department of State in Washington, D.C.
 Replacement or additional copies of the CRBA must be requested from the Department of State.
 Additional information including fees and request requirements is available on the Department website.